Open Accessibility Menu

 Repairs are a Part of Life

 Wallboard is made out of two paper boards that sandwich a layer of gypsum (which is a powdery white sulfate mineral).
 Since gypsum is non-combustible and much lighter than other materials, it's an ideal construction material for both residential and commercial buildings, which is partly what makes drywall a popular material across Rockwall.
-But, unfortunately wallboard can get damaged easily.
+But, unfortunately, the wallboard can get damaged easily.
 Thus, it will need repairing, or even replacing, as time goes on.

 Keep Your Walls Looking Their Best!

 Wallboard has many important roles to play in Rockwall’s homes, including keeping you safe and comfortable.
 While safety always comes first, what your home looks like is important too.
 Sheetrock plays a role here as well.
 Damaged drywall is unattractive.
 It spoils your paint job and otherwise beautiful walls.
-Repairing cracked, chipped and dented drywall as soon as you notice a problem keeps your walls looking smooth and attractive.
-After all, you don't want to live in a dilapidated looking house!
+Repairing cracked, chipped, and dented drywall as soon as you notice a problem keeps your walls looking smooth and attractive.
+After all, you don't want to live in a dilapidated-looking house!

 What to Know About DIY Rockwall Drywall Repair

 At Mr. Handyman of Rockwall, we know that some homeowners in our community like to take care of their own home improvement tasks.
-If that sounds like you, read on to learn the basic steps for patching wallboard.
+If that sounds like you, read on to learn the basic steps for patching the wallboard.

 Tools and Materials